MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > [!NOTE]
 > During preview, you can only add non-production environments.

-### Remove environments from policy to return to Microsoft managed key
+## Remove environments from policy to return to Microsoft managed key

+Follow these steps if you want to return to a Microsoft managed encryption key.

 > [!IMPORTANT]
 > The environment will be disabled when it is removed from the enterprise policy to return data encryption using the Microsoft managed key.